matclab/automattermostatus/README.md

 ```

 I'll be pleased to insert here example for Windows and Mac OS.

+## Dependencies
+On linux *automattermostatus* depends upon `NetworkManager` for getting the
+visible SSIDs without root rights.

 ## Installation
 You can either compile yourself or download the latest binaries from the